tiepdotme/bgcofcv/root/jekyll/_our-clubs/coachella.md

           - time: "4:00pm - 5:00pm"
             subject: "Fitness with Alexis"
           - time: "5:00pm - 6:00pm"
-            subject: " Reading with Ms. Silvia"
+            subject: "Teens Only with Jose"
 ---

 With the vision and support of the Foster and Powell families, this clubhouse opened in 2002 and was funded in large part from a California Youth Authority grant.
 Located next to Bobby Duke Middle School and Palm View Elementary School in Coachella, this club hosts a variety of after-school and summer activities.
 Today this club still benefits from the involvement and support of the Foster and Powell children and grandchildren..